BackupTheBerlios/hjb-svn/trunk/docs/rst/command-dispatch.rst

 portion.

 There is a one-one relationship between JMS Commands and JMS Command Generators.
-The Generator
+Each Generator is tightly coupled to the corresponding JMS command and

 * determines whether a specified URL is a match for its associated JMS Command.

-* constructs a JMS Command by
+* constructs a JMS Command; it

   - finds any JMS objects it references.